NVIDIA/NeMo-Curator/docs/user-guide/index.rst

 :ref:`NeMo Curator with NeMo SDK <data-curator-nemo-sdk>` Example of how to use NeMo Curator with NeMo SDK to run on various platforms

+:ref:`Best Practices <data-curator-best-practices>`
+   A collection of suggestions on how to best use NeMo Curator to curate your dataset

 :ref:`Next Steps <data-curator-next-steps>`
    Now that you've curated your data, let's discuss where to go next in the NeMo Framework to put it to good use.